Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/GTP-aptamer.md

-<font ><p class="header_box" id="description">Description</p></font>
+<p class="header_box" id="description">Description</p>
-<font >In 2002, Davis et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for GTP.
-Then,Davis et al. demonstrated significantly enhanced GTP binding, spanning three orders of magnitude in binding affinity.
-In 2006, James etal elucidated the structure of the aptamer complexed with GTP using multidimensional nuclear magnetic resonance spectroscopy and molecular dynamics calculations<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 2002, Szostak, J. W. et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for GTP.
+Then, Davis, J. H. et al. demonstrated significantly enhanced GTP binding, spanning three orders of magnitude in binding affinity.
+In 2006, Szostak, J. W. et al. elucidated the structure of the aptamer complexed with GTP using multidimensional nuclear magnetic resonance spectroscopy and molecular dynamics calculations<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref3" style="color:#520049">3</a>]</sup>.<br></p>
 <br>
 <br>

 <p class="header_box" id="SELEX">SELEX</p>
-<p>Aptamers, RNA sequences that bind to target ligands, are typically isolated by in vitro selection from RNA libraries containing completely random sequences.
-To see whether higher-affinity aptamers can be isolated from partially structured RNA libraries, we selected for aptamers that bind GTP, starting from a mixture of fully random and partially structured libraries.
-Because stem-loops are common motifs in previously characterized aptamers, we designed the partially structured library to contain a centrally located stable stem-loop.
-We used an off-rate selection protocol designed to maximize the enrichment of high-affinity aptamers.
-The selection produced a surprisingly large number of distinct sequence motifs and secondary structures, including seven different aptamers with Kds ranging from 500 to 25 nanomolar.
-The engineered stem-loop was present in the three highest affinity aptamers, and in 12 of 13 independent isolates with a single consensus sequence, suggesting that its inclusion increased the abundance of high-affinity aptamers in the starting pool<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
+<p>A selection process for GTP-binding aptamers was carried out using a mixture of fully random and partially structured libraries.
+Given that stem-loops are common motifs in previously characterised aptamers, the partially structured library was designed to include a centrally positioned stable stem-loop.
+An off-rate selection protocol was employed to maximise the enrichment of high-affinity aptamers.
+This selection process yielded an unexpectedly diverse array of sequence motifs and secondary structures, including seven distinct aptamers with dissociation constants (Kd) ranging from 500 to 25 nanomolar.
+The engineered stem-loop was present in the three highest-affinity aptamers and in 12 of the 13 independent isolates sharing a single consensus sequence, suggesting that its incorporation increased the prevalence of high-affinity aptamers in the initial pool<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.</p>
-Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
+<p>Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>